 Watching a videotaped stage production is a poor substitution for the real thing.
-Seeing actors project -- vocally and physically -- for a live audience when the camera has zoomed in close creates a discordant sensation.
-Showtime’s special presentation of Broadway’s recent Tony Award-winning “Death of a Salesman” may provide a vicarious experience at best, but it’s certainly better than not experiencing this deeply affecting production at all.
+Seeing actors project — vocally and physically — for a live audience when the camera has zoomed in close creates a discordant sensation, akin to listening to the person next to you in a quiet library speak at the top of his lungs.
+It takes getting used to.
+That said, Showtime’s special presentation of Broadway’s recent Tony Award-winning “Death of a Salesman” may provide a vicarious experience at best, but it’s certainly better than not experiencing this deeply affecting production at all.

 Broadway’s last “Death of Salesman,” starring Dustin Hoffman, also was adapted for TV, but in a studio version that toned down the volume of the live production.
 This current small screen rendering is far less polished and physically appealing than its 1980s predecessor, but it’s also more memorable.

 The main difference is in the leads: Hoffman brought to Willy an introverted, intellectual bent, while Brian Dennehy endows the character with such a raw, oversized agony that the play takes on an additional harrowing dimension.
 There’s no effort at justifying Willy’s behavior in Robert Falls’ stage production; he’s a man so determined to see things his way that he has become a brute.
 It’s oddly intriguing, but unquestionably true that this far less sympathetic, more relentless portrayal actually makes Willy a more moving figure.